near/near-sdk-rs/HELP.md

 ## Use `assert!` early

-Try to validate the input, context, state and access first before making any actions.
-This will save gas for the caller if you panic earlier.
+Try to validate the input, context, state and access first before taking any actions.
+The earlier you panic, the more [gas](https://docs.near.org/docs/concepts/gas) you will save for the caller.

 ```rust
 #[near_bindgen]